 Major Restorative Care – covered up to 50%.
 Often includes dental crowns, bridges and dentures.

 Cosmetic Dentistry – usually not covered.

-At this time, we are in-network with Delta Dental.
+At this time, Dr. Glen is in-network with Delta Dental.
 However, just because you are not in-network does not necessarily mean that your treatment will not be affordable.
 We work hard to keep fees fair and reasonable for our patients, which means being out-of-network can be comparable to in-network savings in certain cases.
 Our team will gladly assist you in creating a treatment plan that fits within your budget and helps you receive the care that you need.